SteveJerettMcQueen/prototype/README.md

-# Project Title
+# Financial Application

-One Paragraph of project description goes here
+The purpose of this project is to serve as a personal finance management system for and individual user.

 ## Getting Started